pingcap/tidb-dev-guide/src/understand-tidb/transaction.md

 # Transaction

-The transaction engine in TiDB is responsible to provide `ACID` guarantee for all the read and write requests.
-It consists of the client/coordinator part in `TiDB` repository and the server/participant part in `TiKV` repository.
+The transaction engine in TiDB is responsible to provide `ACID` guarantees for all the read and write requests.
+It consists of the client/coordinator part in the `TiDB` repository and the server/participant part in the `TiKV` repository.
 This document is mainly about the `TiDB` part.

 # The Architecture